Education NGOs

+An Education NGO, or Education Non-Governmental Organization, is an organization that focuses on educational initiatives and programs outside the realm of government or state-run education systems.
+These NGOs often work to provide educational access to students who may not have access to public or government education, advocate for government policies that promote education for all, offer non-formal education programs, and support small and rural schools.
+Education NGOs play a role in addressing educational disparities, promoting inclusive and equitable quality education, and advocating for lifelong learning opportunities for all individuals.

-The UNESCO stated “education for sustainable development is a broad task that calls for the full involvement of multiple educational organizations and groups in bureaucracies and civil societies.
+The UN Education and Scientific Council (UNESCO) stated “education for sustainable development is a broad task that calls for the full involvement of multiple educational organizations and groups in bureaucracies and civil societies.
 These include Non-Governmental Organizations or NGOs.

-The language of education used by nation-states as well as International, intergovernmental organizations, non-governmental organizations, also known as NGOs, (both transnational and national), and agents of civil society (many of which belong to the aforementioned categories) contributes heavily to the self-identification of individuals.
-NGOs, can be defined as "formal organizations, and as such, they emerge when a group of people organizes themselves into a social unit “that was established with the explicit objective of achieving certain ends and formulating rules to govern the relations among the members of the organization and the duties of each member” (Blau and Scott, 1970)".
+The language of education used by nation-states, as well as international intergovernmental organizations, non-governmental organizations (both transnational and national), and agents of civil society (many of which belong to the aforementioned categories), contributes heavily to the self-identification of individuals.
+NGOs can be defined as "formal organizations, and as such, they emerge when a group of people organizes themselves into a social unit that was established with the explicit objective of achieving certain ends and formulating rules to govern the relations among the members of the organization and the duties of each member" (Blau and Scott, 1970).

-By understanding the language of each, one can reach a greater understanding of the multiple, conflicting, and overlapping educational ideologies employed across the globe.
-The issue of education on an international scale is also embedded in a complex framework of international relations which alters the effectiveness of those who employ the ideologies in a practical manner.
-Education NGOs' differ in practice and ideology based on the previously mentioned factors.
-However, in the age of globalization, travel, and communication have contributed to new ideas about individual identities in relation to the global - rather than national - community.